yuanqing/create-figma-plugin/docs/3-api.md

 ### const layers = getSelectedLayersOrAllLayers()

-Gets the selected layers, or the top-level layers on the current page if no layers are selected.
+Gets the selected layers, or all the top-level layers on the current page if no layers are selected.

 #### Returns